 We also established the AI Governance Committee in March 2024.
 This committee supports the appropriate use of AI and reduces risks in accordance with the OMRON AI Policy.
 The committee also establishes governance structures and processes, gathers information, and provides advice on meeting the guidelines for AI providers stipulated by the government.
 The AI Governance Committee will continue to address necessary legal compliance, formulate and revise guidelines, and respond to specific consultations from Group divisions regarding the use of AI.

-Through these efforts, OMRON strives to strengthen AI governance and prevent the occurrence of human rights violations through our products and services.
+Through these efforts, OMRON strives to strengthen AI governance and prevent the occurrence of human rights abuses through our products and services.

 We at the OMRON Group (in Japan) have established consultation desks for human rights at all business locations.
 We appoint sexual and power harassment advisors, human rights committee members, and those in charge of human rights issues from among our employees.
 By posting these contacts and departments through the intranet and business office bulletin boards, as well as offering one-on-one, telephone- or email-based consultation, we are working to create an environment in which anyone can feel at ease and comfortable to talk to.